Nthabi9/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that deletes all files in the current working directory
+Create a scriot that creates welcome/ welcome/to/ and welcome/to/school